 Unfortunately, at this stage it’s impossible to know for certain how taking elderberry will affect someone with an autoimmune condition.
 For most people it seems okay.
 For some it’s not.
 This is a case where it is important to proceed cautiously in trying elderberry, starting with a low dose and increasing gradually to assess the effects.

-The best defenses against getting Covid-19 at this point are keeping a safe distance, washing your hands, and staying home if you are sick.
+The best defenses against getting any upper respiratory infection at this point are keeping a safe distance, washing your hands, and staying home if you are sick.
 In my opinion it is also important to build your immune system with a healthy lifestyle (i.e., appropriate sleep, nutrient-dense diet, movement), healthy levels of Vitamin D, and – yes – herbs!

 In the second part of this article, I'll talk about Elderberry Uses against upper respiratory infections in general here.